StackStorm/st2contrib/README.md

 Name | Description
 ---- | -----------
-RabbitMQSensor | Sensor which monitors a RabbitMQ queue for new messages
+RabbitMQQueueSensor | Sensor which monitors a RabbitMQ queue for new messages

 #### Actions